 What is your favourite piece of equipment and why?

-My Bernina sewing machine a very special 70th birthday present.
+My Bernina sewing machine was a very special 70th birthday present.

 What is your favourite making website or blog and why?